panManfredini/lit-element-effector/README.md

     });

 ```
-Many times during testing we would mock or stub effects that make network calls, here you can simply reassign the instance API.
+Many times during testing we would mock or stub effects that make network calls, here you can simply reassign the instance API injecting a different function.
 The `dispatch` getter returns a shallow copy of the effect-API, this means that you can swap the keys of that instance with fakes without
 affecting the overall element class nor the original effect-API.